charitycoin/directory/README.md

 [![Build Status](https://travis-ci.org/charity-coin/directory.svg?branch=master)](https://travis-ci.org/charity-coin/directory)

 # charitycoin
-Charitycoin is an open, crowd-sourced index of registered 501(c)(3) nonprofits and their associated Bitcoin addresses.
+Charitycoin is an open, crowd-sourced index of registered 501(c)(3) nonprofits and their Bitcoin addresses.

 ## structure
 The ```orgs``` directory contains JSON files for nonprofits.
 Each nonprofit has its own file, and includes at a minimum the organization's EIN, its bitcoin address and a "confirmation" URL that contains the address.
 The confirmation URL is usually a page on the organization's site.